-- (1) Employment: work of any type or kind for which a worker receives monetary compensation through the Tribe, its agencies, enterprises or tribally authorized programs.
+- (1) Employment work of any type or kind for which a worker receives monetary compensation through the Tribe, its agencies, enterprises or tribally authorized programs.
 Work includes full time, part-time, regular, consultant and other major contractual services.
-If a temporary position later leads to a regular full time employment position of the same or another kind, the full time regular position must be advertised and is subject to preference. - (2) Indian: a person who is a member of a federally recognized Indian tribe, band, nation, rancheria, pueblo, colony, or community whose members are recognized by the United States through the Secretary of the Interior as eligible for the special programs and services provided by the Secretary to Indians because of their status as Indians, or an Alaska Native who is one-fourth degree or more Alaska Native blood, and either is, or is descended from, someone on the roll of Alaska Natives prepared pursuant to the Alaska Native Claims Settlement Act of 1971 (43 USCA § 1601, et seq.) - (3) Indian-Owned Enterprise: any business entity (whether organized for profit or not) that is at least 51% owned by one or more Indian(s) or an Indian tribe and has one or more of its Indian owners involved in daily business management of the enterprise and, if owned for profit, has the majority of its earnings accrue to its Indian owners.
-Or, the majority of the board of directors or other governing body must be Indian persons for not-for-profit enterprises. - (4) Qualified the applicant meets the minimum requirements for a position as they are written and posted in the job description.
+If a temporary position later leads to a regular full time employment position of the same or another kind, the full time regular position must be advertised and is subject to preference. - (2) Indian a person who is a member or a descendant of a federally recognized Indian tribe, band, nation, rancheria, pueblo, colony, or community whose members are recognized by the United States through the Secretary of the Interior as eligible for the special programs and services provided by the Secretary to Indians because of their status as Indians, or an Alaska Native who is one-fourth degree or more Alaska Native blood, and either is, or is descended from, someone on the roll of Alaska Natives prepared pursuant to the Alaska Native Claims Settlement Act of 1971 (43 USCA § 1601, et seq.). - (3) Indian-Owned Enterprise any business entity (whether or not organized for profit) that is at least 51% owned by one or more Indian(s) or an Indian tribe and has one or more of its Indian owners involved in daily business management of the enterprise and, if owned for profit, has the majority of its earnings accrue to its Indian owners.
+Or, the majority of the board of directors or other governing body must be Indian persons for not-for-profit enterprises.

+(4) Qualified - the applicant meets the minimum requirements for a position as they are written and posted in the job description.

-5.1.104 Posting of Positions.
+5.1.104 Posting of Positions

 - (1) Posting.
 All employment positions with the Hannahville Indian Community shall be posted a minimum of five (5) working days and in conformity with the Policies and Procedures applicable to the entity posting the position. - (2) Position Requirements. - (a) Minimum requirements.
-The employment position shall contain the minimum skills and abilities to adequately do the particular job that is required unless otherwise approved by the Tribal Council pursuant to resolution.
-Required position qualifications are those that are necessary to the position as basic qualifications such as, but not limited to, professional credentialing, licensing, certifications, computer skills, words per minute typed, and the ability to collate data and write required reports. - (b) Other desirable qualifications.
-Other desirable qualifications are those which are beneficial to the employment position.
-Some of these other desirable qualifications may include skills which can be obtained either with on-the-job training or within a reasonable time after employment has begun.
-A reasonable time period shall be defined by the employer prior to posting the job description and shall be included in the posting. - (3) Tribal gaming and certain other employment postings which involve regular contact with or control over Indian children shall be subject to a criminal records check.
-Standards which require disqualification from employment will be applied in accord with applicable federal, tribal and state law.
+The employment position shall contain the minimum education, skills, credentials, training, experience and abilities to adequately do the particular job, unless otherwise approved by the Tribal Council pursuant to resolution.
+Examples would include, but are not limited to: professional credentialing, licensing, certifications, computer skills, words per minute typed, and the ability to collate data and write required reports. - (b) Other desirable qualifications.
+Other desirable qualifications are those that are beneficial to the employment position.
+Some of these other desirable qualifications may include skills that can be obtained either with on-the-job training or within a reasonable time after employment has begun.
+A reasonable time period in which to acquire additional skills or training shall be defined by the employer prior to posting the job description and shall be included in the posting. - (3) Tribal gaming, and certain other employment postings that involve regular handling of funds and/or regular contact with or control over Indian children, shall be subject to a criminal background investigation and civil records check as prescribed by federal, tribal and applicable state laws.
+Statutory bars to employment will prohibit an interview being given to some applicants.

-5.1.105 Preference Priorities
+5.1.105 Indian Preference